evanx/scan-hget/README.md

 - from the `logs` of that instance to get its password into `redisPass`
 - `docker inspect` that instance to get its IP number into `redisHost`
 - build `redisUrl` from `redisPass` and `redisHost` and default port `6379`
-- create some test keys in the Redis container e.g. `mytest:1001:h`
+- use `redis-cli` to create some test keys in the Redis container e.g. `mytest:1001:h`
 - `docker run evanxsummers/hget` to run our utility against that Redis container
 - remove the test Redis container
 - remove the test network